Multi-task learning via robust regularized clustering with non-convex group penalties: Application to real datasets

 For the landmine data, Figure \ref{landmine_parameter}(\subref{lanemine_meanU}) suggests the presence of two clusters, which is consistent with the fact that tasks 1--15 and 16--29 are obtained from regions corresponding to different surface conditions.
-For outliers detection in Figure \ref{landmine_parameter}(\subref{lanemine_meanO}), because the $\bm{o}_{m}$ for $10$-th task has a relatively larger or smaller value than other tasks and the task is only a task detected as an outlier with a ratio greater than 0.3 from Figure \ref{landmine_outlier_prob}, it may indicate that the task is a potential outlier task.
-The estimated regression coefficients for the $10$-th task in Figure \ref{landmine_parameter}(\subref{lanemine_meanW}) show a similarity to other tasks within the same estimated cluster.
+For outliers detection in Figure \ref{landmine_parameter}(\subref{lanemine_meanO}), because the $10$-th task has a relatively larger or smaller value than other tasks and the task is a task detected as an outlier with a ratio greater than 0.3 from Figure \ref{landmine_outlier_prob}, it may indicate that the task is a potential outlier task.
+Furthermore, the $9$-th task also has a relatively high detection ratio that is greater than 0.3, although the mean of $\widehat{\bm{o}}_{m}$ is not as clear as the $10$-th task from Figure \ref{landmine_parameter}(\subref{lanemine_meanO}).
+The estimated regression coefficients for the $9$-th and $10$-th tasks in Figure \ref{landmine_parameter}(\subref{lanemine_meanW}) show a similarity to other tasks within the same estimated cluster.
 These results may suggest the underlying structure among tasks in the landmine data is rather Case 1 than Case 2 in Section \ref{Sec5}.
-Hence, it is not surprising that MTLRRC is inferior to MTLCVX in terms of prediction accuracy.
-Furthermore, from Figure \ref{landmine_outlier_prob}, we observe that only one task in tasks 16--29 has an outlier task ratio of more than 0.1, while eight tasks in tasks 1--15 have.
+Furthermore, from Figure \ref{landmine_outlier_prob}, we observe that only two tasks in tasks 16--29 have an outlier task ratio of more than 0.1, while 13 tasks in tasks 1--15 have.
 This result suggests that the cluster composed of tasks 1--15 may have relatively large variability.
-This may provide some insight into the structure within the cluster.
+This may provide some insight into the structure concerning sub-groups within the cluster.